kandyfoma/paymentmobile/README.md

       setTransactionId(txId);
       Alert.alert(
-        'Check Your Phone',
+        '📱 Check Your Phone',
-        'Please enter your PIN on your phone to complete the payment' );
+        `A payment request has been sent to ${phoneNumber}.
+Please enter your PIN to complete.` );
     } catch (error) {
       Alert.alert('Error', error.message || 'Failed to initiate payment');